 The flexibility of fewer crowds

-While Neuschwanstein Castle and Linderhof Palace are in equally beautiful settings, the latter receives far fewer visitors.
+While Neuschwanstein and Linderhof are in equally beautiful settings, Neuschwanstein is one of the most visited castles of Germany.
+In contrast, Linderhof receives far fewer visitors.
 There were no lines at the ticket office when we arrived shortly before 10:00 on a Sunday.
 That means palace tour waiting times are shorter and taking pictures in the vast garden landscape is a pleasure.

 Another advantage is that you’re not bound to a specific tour date and time as is the case when booking tickets in advance for Neuschwanstein.